computationalmodelling/virtualmicromagnetics/docs/developer-notes.rst

   ---
   # This Ansible playbook is a provision playbook designed to be used with
   # vagrant.
 This playbook provisions a machine suitable for micromagnetic
-  # simulation with fidimag.
+  # simulation with Fidimag.
 It is executed by the virtual machine.

   - hosts: all